bazmatic/gravity-sdk/deploy_utils/ansible/README.md

   ansible-playbook -i inventory.ini reth_deploy.yml
   ```

+### Config reth node

+**Attention**, reth currently doesn't support specify some config like `rpc.max_connection` using config file, you should directly specify it as command line args instead.
+So you could sepcify your customized conf in the `start.sh` and then ansible would copy this file to remote server.

 ### Stop Reth Service

 - To **stop the Reth service on a single server** (e.g., `server1`):